ChurroC/next-server-theme/packages/next-server-theme/README.md

 Then the ThemeProvider is a context that allows children to use the current state value.

+## API

+### ThemeProvider Options

+All your theme configuration is passed to ThemeProvider.

+-   `defaultTheme = "system"`: Default theme if it a user's first type to the site
+-   `systemLightTheme = "light"`: If you use the system theme then light mode will be set as this variable
+-   `systemDarkTheme = "dark"`: If you use the system theme then dark mode will be set as this variable
+-   `element = "html"`: CSS selector to choose which element to update attribute with theme.
+Remember to move getServerTheme to this location [example](#element)
+-   `attributes = "class"`: CSS attribute to which theme is set to.
+It does replace all the data so make sure you don't use attribute for anything else.
+Remember to move getServerTheme to this location. [example](#styling)
+-   `staticRender = false`: If staticRender is true it lets you opt out of dyanmic rendering.
+-   `nonce`: This allows you to use nonces to better secure your webpage [example](#nonce)

+### CLI

+Since it is very tough to provide a good experience with types with context we ended up going with the method prisma does.
+We end up having a cli that directly modifies the themes.

+-   `next-server-theme`: CLI info
+-   `next-server-theme types`: Displays current theme type
+-   `next-server-theme set`: You can modify the theme type with a ts type.
+Ex: next-server-theme set dark light system.
+This causes theme to be typesafe and equal to a union of dark | light | system
+-   `next-server-theme reset`: Switches theme type to the default which is all strings

+The default is string and once you modify it when you try to get or set themes they will be typed.

 ## Use

 To get the current theme you would do: